 The College receives local appropriations in the form of property taxes levied against real, public utility, and tangible (used in business) personal property located in Jefferson County, Ohio.
 The electors within the county must approve any College property tax.
 The College collects property taxes for operating and capital purposes from one levy approved by the Jefferson County voters.
 The levy was passed for a ten year period.
-The 1 mill levy was approved in May of 2006 and expires with the last collection in calendar year 2016.
+The 1 mill levy was approved on November 3, 2015 and expires with the last collection in calendar year 2026.

 Property taxes include amounts levied against all real, public utility, and tangible personal property (used in business) located in Jefferson County.
-Real property tax revenue received in calendar year 2015 represents collections of calendar year 2014 taxes.
-Real property taxes received in calendar year 2015 were levied after April 1, 2014, on the assessed value listed as of January 1, 2014, the lien date.
+Real property tax revenue received in calendar year 2016 represents collections of calendar year 2015 taxes.
+Real property taxes received in calendar year 2016 were levied after April 1, 2015, on the assessed value listed as of January 1, 2015, the lien date.
 Assessed values for real property taxes are established by state law at 35 percent of appraised market value.
 Real property taxes are payable annually or semi-annually.
 If paid annually, payment is due December 31; if paid semi-annually, the first payment is due December 31 with the remainder payable by June 20.
 Under certain circumstances, state statute permits alternate payment dates to be established.

-Public utility property tax revenue received in calendar year 2015 represent collections of calendar year 2014 taxes.
-Public utility real and tangible personal property taxes received in calendar year 2015 became a lien December 31, 2013, were levied after April 1, 2014 and collected in 2015 with real property taxes.
+Public utility property tax revenue received in calendar year 2016 represent collections of calendar year 2015 taxes.
+Public utility real and tangible personal property taxes received in calendar year 2016 became a lien December 31, 2014, were levied after April 1, 2015 and collected in 2016 with real property taxes.
 Public utility real property is assessed at 35 percent of true value; public utility tangible personal property currently is assessed at varying percentages of true value.

-Tangible personal property tax revenue received from telephone companies during calendar 2015 were levied after October 1, 2014, on the value as of December 31, 2014.
+Tangible personal property tax revenue received from telephone companies during calendar 2016 were levied after October 1, 2015, on the value as of December 31, 2015.
 Payments by multi-county taxpayers are due September 20.
 Single county taxpayers may pay annually or semi-annually.
 If paid annually, payment is due April 30; if paid semi-annually, the first payment is due April 30, with the remainder payable by September 20.
 Tangible personal property taxes paid by April 30 are usually received by the College prior to June 30.